 Care for your other conditions

-You must pay the deductible and coinsurance amounts for all Medicare-covered services.
-You must also continue to pay Medicare premiums, if necessary.
+You must pay the deductible and coinsurance amounts for all Medicare-covered services to treat health problems that aren’t part of your terminal illness and related conditions.
+You also must continue to pay Medicare premiums, if necessary.

 Stopping hospice care